chappy000/BIS15W2021_cchapman/midterm 1/midterm_1.md

 ```

 **8. (2 points) How does the average height of elephants compare by sex for individuals over 25 years old.
 Include the min and max height as well as the number of individuals in the sample as part of your analysis.**
+The average height, minimum height, and maximum height is greater for males than for females.

 ```r
 elephants %>%